Steampunk: Other

-A 2018 physics Ph.D. dissertation used the phrase "Quantum Steampunk" to describe the author's synthesis of some 19th century and current ideas.
-The term has not been widely adopted.
+Physicist Nicole Yunger Halpern's 2018 Ph.D. dissertation used the phrase "Quantum Steampunk" in the title.
+Yunger Halpern has discussed the relationship between her research in physics to historical thermodynamics research.
+In 2022 she published the book "Quantum Steampunk", which uses the idea of quantum steampunk to explain quantum physics.
+While the term has not been widely adopted, Yunger Halpern has promoted and discussed quantum steampunk as a genre, organizing a quantum steampunk writing competition at the University of Maryland.

-A 2012 conference paper on human factors in computing systems examines the use of steampunk as a design fiction for human-computer interaction (HCI).
+A 2012 conference paper on human factors in computing systems examined the use of steampunk as a design fiction for human-computer interaction (HCI).
 It concludes that "the practices of DIY and appropriation that are evident in Steampunk design provide a useful set of design strategies and implications for HCI".

-Steampunk HQ, a museum and arts centre dedicated to steampunk in Oamaru, New Zealand, along with its associated art gallery (The Libratory), was the world's first steampunk museum.
-The town of Oamaru and the English city of Lincoln have both claimed the title of "Steampunk Capital of the World".